nmack41/Tswift_Analysis/README.md

 Jake utilized R for analysis, however I wish to uitlize Python.
 You can find the analysis in tswift_analysis.ipynb which is a Jupyter file.

+# Next steps / Questions to answer
+- Can I analyze most common phrases?
+- Can I analyze emotions of phrases?
+- What can I gather from my word analysis

 # Questions
 ## Descriptive Analysis